googlecodelabs/tools/claat/parser/md/README.md

 line by itself, then begin the next line with a colon.

 ```
-Positive
+> aside positive
+>
-: This will appear in a positive info box.
+> This will appear in a positive info box.

-Negative
+> aside negative
+>
-: This will appear in a negative info box.
+> This will appear in a negative info box.
 ```

 `<aside>` elements work as well: